meltyness/cef-tex/README.md

 to focus on other components, and instead of the back button being the Godot-bot, instead it's a back symbol.

+Keyboard / text input is complicated by OS integration, the project doesn't support this but if you want to use HTML5 as your toolchain for your menu and maybe signal back to Godot encoding commands into the URLs traversed, this would be a good tool to do that with.

 # building
 It should be compatible with Linux, but you're on your own with building, and reconfiguring the references to the link libraries.